 Despite being in the technological era, people still value other people’s opinions regarding a specific product or service.
 In the digital world, it is represented by reviews.

 By having your very own star rating when your site shows in the SERPs, you are showcasing your credibility and worth to the searchers.
 And as mentioned before, star ratings are great with catching attention.
-Utilizing review stars for your services or products, this will increase your click-through-rate.
+Utilizing review stars for your services or products will increase your click-through-rate.

 So are you ready to reach for the stars?